* This is the Consumer Version. *

 Imaging tests of the liver, gallbladder, and biliary tract include ultrasonography, radionuclide scanning, computed tomography, magnetic resonance imaging, endoscopic retrograde cholangiopancreatography, percutaneous transhepatic cholangiography, operative cholangiography, and simple x-rays.

 Using ultrasonography, a doctor can readily detect gallstones in the gallbladder.
-Ultrasonography of the abdomen can distinguish whether jaundice (a yellowish discoloration of the skin and the whites of the eyes—see Jaundice in Adults) is caused by obstructed bile ducts or by malfunctioning liver cells.
+Ultrasonography of the abdomen can distinguish whether jaundice (a yellowish discoloration of the skin and the whites of the eyes) is caused by obstructed bile ducts or by malfunctioning liver cells.
 If ultrasonography shows bile ducts that are dilated (widened), the cause is obstruction.
-Ultrasonography also provides guidance when doctors insert a needle to obtain a tissue sample for biopsy.
+Ultrasonography also provides guidance when doctors insert a needle to obtain a tissue sample for biopsy of the liver.

-A type of ultrasonography, called Doppler ultrasonography, can show blood flowing through the blood vessels of the liver.
+A type of ultrasonography called Doppler ultrasonography can show blood flowing through the blood vessels of the liver.
 Doppler ultrasonography can detect blockages in the liver's arteries and veins, particularly the portal vein, which brings blood from the intestines to the liver.
-Doppler ultrasonography can also detect the effects of high blood pressure within the portal vein (a condition called portal hypertension—see Portal Hypertension).
+Doppler ultrasonography can also detect the effects of high blood pressure within the portal vein (a condition called portal hypertension).
 Endoscopic ultrasonography uses a tiny probe on the tip of an endoscope that is passed through the mouth into the stomach and the first segment of the small intestine (duodenum), bringing the probe closer to the liver and its surrounding organs.

-Magnetic resonance imaging (MRI—see Magnetic Resonance Imaging (MRI)) can detect certain liver disorders, such as hepatitis, hemochromatosis, and Wilson disease, that affect all areas of the liver uniformly.
+Magnetic resonance imaging (MRI) can detect certain liver disorders, such as hepatitis, hemochromatosis, and Wilson disease, that affect all areas of the liver uniformly.
 MRI shows blood flow, providing information about blood vessel disorders.